 Forget-me-nots, with their delicate yet bright blue flowers, may be small.
-But that doesn't stop them from being positively charming.
+But that doesn't stop them from being positively charming and therefore a great option for what to plant in July.
 You can plant their seeds now to enjoy their pretty blooms next spring.

 As the team at Thompson & Morgan advise, you can simply mimic the natural process that follows their spring flowering by sprinkling the seeds directly into outdoor soil.
 This can be done from May all the way up to September.
 When the seedlings are large enough to handle, you may wish to thin them out to encourage stronger growth.
 Keep the area moist but not waterlogged.

 The best spots for forget-me-nots is somewhere with well-drained soil which has been improved with plenty of organic matter.
 They thrive in dappled shade, so make lovely additions to shade garden ideas.

 Wallflowers, otherwise known as erysimum, offer glorious spikes of colorful blooms that bees and butterflies adore.

 The purple 'Bowles's Mauve' is a well-known favorite, flowering from March right up until early autumn.
 Alternatively, for blazing red tones, try 'Fire King' – it won't flower for as long as 'Bowles's Mauve' but is certainly a stunning addition to the border.